 We are covered by the Financial Services Compensation Scheme.
 If We are unable to meet Our financial obligations You may be entitled to compensation from the scheme, depending on the type of insurance and the circumstances of the claim.
 The compensation scheme does not apply to consumer credit.
 Further information about compensation scheme arrangements is available at www.fscs.org.uk, and on 0800 678 1100, or +44 (0)20 7741 4100.

 We are obliged to report to the National Crime Agency any suspicion of money laundering or terrorist financing activity and We are prohibited from disclosing any such report.

 Adequacy of insurance values

-It is the responsibility of the insured to ensure that all sums insured and policy limits are adequate.
-Whilst we seek to assist in establishing and maintaining insured values and indemnity limits we cannot accept responsibility for their accuracy.
+It is the responsibility of the insured to ensure that all sums insured and policy limits are adequate and maintained.
+We cannot accept responsibility for their accuracy.
 It is strongly recommended that the appropriate Professional (e.g. Surveyor/Accountant) be consulted to ensure that the sums insured and limits under the policy are suitable.

-As an insurance intermediary we generally act as your agent in arranging your insurance.
-In certain circumstances we may act for and owe duties of care to insurers and/or other parties.
-Where we become aware of any actual or potential conflict of interest, we will inform you of the situation, the options available to you and obtain your consent before we proceed.
+As an insurance intermediary We generally act as Your agent in arranging Your insurance.
+We will always act honestly, fairly and professionally ensuring Your best interests are Our priority.
+In certain circumstances We may act for and owe duties of care to insurers and/or other parties.
+Where We become aware of any actual or potential conflict of interest, We will inform You of the situation, the options available to You and obtain Your consent before We proceed.